TET2 c.2355del, p.His786MetfsTer27

 BS3 (Not Applied) Strength Modified

 According to standard ACMG guidelines, the rule for BS3 is: "Well-established functional studies show no damaging effect on protein function or splicing".
-The evidence for this variant shows: functional studies demonstrate a damaging effect.
+The evidence for this variant shows: functional studies indicate a damaging effect.
 Therefore, this criterion is not applied.

 BS4